nyashaushe/ruscles-website/DATABASE_SETUP.md

 psql -U postgres

 -- Create database
-CREATE DATABASE ruscles_website;
+CREATE DATABASE ruscle_website;

--- Create user (replace with your desired username/password) CREATE USER ruscles_user WITH PASSWORD 'your_secure_password';
+-- Create user (replace with your desired username/password) CREATE USER ruscle_user WITH PASSWORD 'your_secure_password';

 -- Grant privileges
-GRANT ALL PRIVILEGES ON DATABASE ruscles_website TO ruscles_user;
+GRANT ALL PRIVILEGES ON DATABASE ruscle_website TO ruscle_user;

 -- Connect to the new database
 \c ruscles_website